Rachmanin0xFF/Rachmanin0xFF.github.io/src/content/drafts/BearEncirclement/BearEncirclement.md

 ## Where are the bears?

+### 1. iNaturalist Records

 Occasionally, a human[^3] will see a bear in person and survive.
 Within this rare fraction of encounters, an even smaller fraction of humans will log the observation on [iNaturalist](https://www.inaturalist.org/observations?subview=map), a confusingly impressive platform and data hub for observations of all sorts of living flora and fauna.
 As I write this[^4], there are roughly [100,000 cumulative iNaturalist observations](https://www.inaturalist.org/observations?taxon_id=41636]) of the eight species within the family [*Ursidae*](https://en.wikipedia.org/wiki/Bear)*:*  bears.

 ![image](inaturalist_distribution.png)
-Binned iNaturalist observations, visualized with [kepler.gl](https://kepler.gl/).
+Binned iNaturalist observations of *Ursidae*, visualized with [kepler.gl](https://kepler.gl/).

 These observations have great coverage in the US, but they are biased towards the Western hemisphere.
 Additionally, they are obviously incomplete: no human dares wander into the heart of bear territory,[^5] so there will be gaps.
+We can accommodate for this by 'buffering' (inflating) our observations; that is, we assume that if a bear was spotted somewhere, there could be a bear anywhere within, say, 50 miles of that location.

+### 2. IUCN Region Geometry

 [^1]: Okay, dropping the act for a second, bears are wonderful creatures.
 The majority of the eight existing bear species are under threat.
 If you want to help them, consider making a donation to the [WWF](https://www.worldwildlife.org/) or another conservationist charity.
 That said, they are still *really freaking scary* when they're mad at you.